mojeq/ZgloszeniaPIWOlesno/README.md

 Project is progress and commercial using in veterinary inspection.

 ## Contact
-Created by [Piotr Moj](https://www.piwolesno.pl/) - feel free to contact me!
+Created by [Piotr Moj](https://www.piwolesno.pl/) - feel free to contact me if needed.